caam37830/project-group-11/doc/checkpoint/report.md

 ### 4.4 Assume immunity is temporary and model the effects of a vaccine that takes time to roll out/ is not universally adopted
 #### motivation
-For a long time, people give their hope to vaccine.
+For a long time, people have hoped for a virus endgame to the current pandemic.
 In this extension we hope to model the pandemic trend with the vaccine being continuously produced and distributed.
 Assume a vaccine comes out that grants temporary immunity to Covid-19.
 Further assume that only a relatively small portion of the population is able to gain access to the vaccine in each time period.
 How will the overall trajectory of Covid-19 look?
-Is there a minimum threshold for speed/ extent of vaccine adoption in order for it to be effective?
+Is there a minimum threshold for speed/extent of vaccine adoption in order for it to be effective?

 #### Changes to the model
-This extension is similar to wearing masks.
-When a person takes the vaccine, he will not be infected for a while and will not spread the virus.
+This extension is similar to our extension on the effectiveness of mask wearing.
+When a person takes the vaccine, they will not be infected for a while and will not spread the virus.
 This is the same with absolutely effective masks.
-When the effect of the vaccine disappears, that person will be lose that their immunity, just like someone who stops wearing their fully effective mask.
+When the effect of the vaccine disappears, that person will lose their immunity, just like someone who stops wearing their fully effective mask.

 For this variation, building an Agent Based Model is easy.
-We can modify the mask extension a bit by adding a time recorder to each person.
-When the person receive vaccine, his/her `m_status` turn to TRUE, and initialize the the time recorder to be 0.
+We can modify the mask extension a bit by adding a time recorder for each person.
+When the person receives vaccine, his/her `m_status` turns to TRUE, and initializes the the time recorder to be 0.
-Check and update the time recorder each step.
-If it is larger than the threshold, we should turn the `m_status` to be FALSE.
-It's difficult to model the situation explicitly using ODE.
+At every step `t` we will iterate their time recorder.
+If it is larger than the threshold, we will then turn the `m_status` to a FALSE state.
+It is more difficult to model this situation explicitly using ODE.
 The situation could potentially be approximated using the DS-SIR model mentioned in a previous extension.

 #### Data
 This exercise is simulation-focused.
 Data is inaccessible especially because no publicly available vaccine currently exists yet.